Jayden Nelson: Rosenborg

 In February 2023, Toronto announced they had transferred Nelson to Eliteserien side Rosenborg.
+He made his official debut on April 16 against Molde.
+Nelson scored his first goal for his new club on June 4 against HamKam, netting the third goal in an eventual 4–0 victory.

+Nelson joined 2.
+Bundesliga club SSV Ulm on loan in August 2024.
+Ulm also secured an option to sign him permanently.

+Whitecaps FC

+On January 24, 2025, Nelson returned to Canada, signing with Major League Soccer side Vancouver Whitecaps FC.
+The contract is for a transfer through 2028 with an option for the following year.
+In Nelson's MLS debut with the Whitecaps, he would get a goal and three assists against the Portland Timbers.

 International career

 Youth

 Nelson attended his first Canadian youth camp in 2016.
 Nelson made his debut for the Canada national under-15 team in the 2017 CONCACAF Boys' Under-15 Championship on August 13, 2017, against the United States.

 Nelson made his debut for the Canada national under-17 team in the 2019 CONCACAF Under-17 Championship on May 2, 2019, against the United States.
 Against Guatemala in the second game of the group stage, Nelson scored a hat-trick in a 4–2 win.
 Nelson scored twice more in the tournament – against Curaçao and Costa Rica respectively – as Canada qualified for the FIFA Under-17 World Cup for the first time since 2013.
 At the end of 2019, Nelson was named the Canadian Men's Youth International Player of the Year.

 Nelson was named to the Canadian U-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2020.